elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 end
 ```

+#### Additional remarks

+This anti-pattern was formerly known as [Speculative assumptions](https://github.com/lucasvegi/Elixir-Code-Smells#speculative-assumptions).

 ## Non-assertive truthiness

 #### Problem

-Elixir provides the concept of truthiness: where `nil` and `false` are considered "falsy" and all other values are "truthy".
+Elixir provides the concept of truthiness: `nil` and `false` are considered "falsy" and all other values are "truthy".
 Many constructs in the language, such as `&&/2`, `||/2`, and `!/1` handle truthy and falsy values.
 Using those operators is not an anti-pattern.
 However, using those operators when all operands are expected to be booleans, may be an anti-pattern.

 #### Example